Coronavirus And COVID-19

 This virus moves from the upper nasal-pharyngeal airway down into the lower lungs.

-1 out of 6 people who gets COVID-19 becomes seriously ill and develops difficult breathing.
-Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
-About 3% of people with the disease have died.
-But realize that there may be people who do not seek medical care and have mild illness, so the mortality rate could be much lower.
+1 out of 6 people who get symptoms of COVID-19 becomes seriously ill and develops difficult breathing.
+Older people, and those with underlying medical problems involving the lungs, high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
+We do not know the true percent of people who have died as there are people who do not seek medical care and have mild illness, so the mortality rate is not really known.
 People with fever, cough and difficult breathing should seek medical attention.

 The immune system is now becoming vigilant and attacking the virus.
 This can lead to severe inflammation, and shortness of breath.
 There can be edema and much phlegm, protein exudates, focal reactive hyperplasia of pneumocytes with patchy inflammatory cellular infiltration and multinucleated giant cells.
 Fibroblastic plugs have been noted in airspaces.
 Inflammation and edema now set in and there is lack of oxygen.
 The lung is weak and the rest of the body is getting less oxygen and it can become physically to the practitioner in discoloratio of dependant body parts.
 There is a cough but no sputum coming up.
 The virus can trigger what is called a cytokine storm where the immune system puts up a big fight and ends up not only attacking the virus, but also the lung tissue and can damage the lungs.
 Eventually, this can lead to organ failure.